Israel's anti-government protests deepen Netanyahu's problems | DW | 20.07.2020

 In the beginning, Benjamin Netanyahu was hailed for swiftly closing the country's borders and enforcing strict measures to contain the pandemic.
 But it came at an economic cost, as unemployment rose from under 4 percent to over 25 percent by late April.

-By early May, Israel's infection rate was reduced to single digit numbers and a relaxation of the lockdown began.
-Now, two months later however, Israel finds itself in the middle of what experts describe as a dramatic second wave — with a recent trend of close to 2000 new infections per day.
+By early May, Israel's infection rate was reduced to single-digit numbers and relaxation of the lockdown began.
+Now, two months later, however, Israel finds itself in the middle of what experts describe as a dramatic second wave — with a recent trend of close to 2000 new infections per day.

-Health and economic experts have pointed out the lack of preparations for a second wave, the lack of a comprehensive tracing system and officials' erratic decision-making process as reasons for the renewed outbreak.
+Health and economic experts have pointed out the lack of preparations for a second wave, the absence of a comprehensive tracing system, and officials' erratic decision-making process as reasons for the renewed outbreak.

 With more than one in five Israelis still unemployed and new restrictions lined-up, Benjamin Netanyahu faces mounting public anger over his government's handling of the crisis.
 He recently acknowledged that he reopened the economy too soon.